lloda/guile-raw-strings/srfi.md

 With raw string literals, the delimiter can be different for each string literal.
 One is free to choose a delimiter that doesn't appear in the string, which removes the need for escapes entirely.

-Raw string literals are present in other languages [2, 3] and in some Schemes as a non-standard syntax extension [4].
-The present proposal is based mostly on [2], where the delimiter may be choosen freely.
+Raw string literals are present in other languages [4, 5] and in some Schemes as a non-standard syntax extension [6, 8].
+SRFI-109 [2] provides an extension to the string literal syntax that can remove the need for escapes in most cases.
+The syntax `&{` STRING `}` proposed there is similar to the syntax `#R"` STRING `"` proposed here.
+SRFI-109 still needs to handle escapes, and adds its own for newlines, substitutions, named characters, and so on.
+A syntax with user-defined delimiters is described, `&!` DELIMITER `{` STRING `}` DELIMITER, which is again similar to the syntax `#R` DELIMITER `"` STRING `"` DELIMITER described here.
+It is unclear if all the special escapes are also supported in this case.
+Chicken Scheme [6] offers the syntax `#<<` DELIMITER NEWLINE STRING NEWLINE DELIMITER NEWLINE for ‘multiline string constants’, and a variant using `#<#` that allows for escapes and substitutions, as SRFI-190 does.

 The prefix `#R` is used to avoid incompatibilities with existing syntax and to simplify implementation.
-This prefix has not been claimed in any previous SRFI.
+This proposal could be made substantially compatible with SRFI-109 by using `{`/`}` for OPEN/CLOSE, using `&` as prefix instead of `#R`, and requiring any non-empty user defined DELIMITER to start with `!`.
+But the convention of using `&` for extended literals, used in SRFI-107, 108 and 109, has not been adopted generally, and those SRFIs are supported only in one implementation, while most Schemes support extended literals starting with `#`.

 ## Specification